 Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

-Sunday's game that pits the No. 13 Baylor Bears (6-0) against the Oregon Ducks (4-2) at Ferrell Center should be a one-sided matchup based on our computer prediction, which projects a final score of 80-63 in favor of Baylor, who is big favorites by our model.
-Game time is at 2:00 PM ET on December 3.
+Sunday's game at Ferrell Center has the No. 13 Baylor Bears (6-0) squaring off against the Oregon Ducks (4-2) at 2:00 PM ET.
+Our computer prediction is a lopsided 80-63 win, as our model heavily favors Baylor.

-In their last time out, the Bears won on Thursday 85-61 against SMU.
+In their last outing on Thursday, the Bears secured an 85-61 victory over SMU.

 Catch college basketball action all season long on Fubo!